Scrashdemix/thesis-generating-ml-pipelines/interviews/Interview2-guide.md

 - __Overall Ease of Use__: I would find the generator easy to use.

 ## Qualitative Questions
-- How can the generator be improved?
+- __General__: How can the generator be improved?
+How should the generator work differently than it does now?
 - __Interaction__:
   - User input
     - How can the user input be improved?
     - What kind of user input/user interaction would you prefer?
   - Program execution
     - How would you like to start the generation process?
     - What output format/kind do you prefer?
 (Current: Existing kedro project is modified)
 - __Resulting pipeline__:
   - Pipeline structure
     - What do you think about the structure of the resulting pipeline?
     - How would you improve the structure of the resulting pipeline?
   - Support for data engineering algorithms
     - How can the existing data engineering algorithms can be improved?
     - What data engineering algorithms would you want to be added?
   - Support for feature engineering algorithms
     - How can the existing feature engineering algorithms can be improved?
     - What feature engineering algorithms would you want to be added?
   - More general AutoML
     - What do you think about AutoML as part of the resulting pipeline?
     - Would you use an AutoML functionality?
   - Model Deployment Pipeline
     - How important would be a generated model deployment pipeline for you?
     - What functionality could be part of a model deployment pipeline?
   - Tool & platform support besides kedro & MLflow
     - Which platforms would you like being supported?
     - Which tools would you like being supported?